eduardsrcs/timer/README.md

 In *js* folder is placed vue library too.
 This is version 3 Vue library code.
 This done to make completelly independent solution.

 There are classic methods used in this solution.

+By cloning this repo you get all files to run it immediatelly.